Major Impacts of Global Warming In Human Health Essay

 Human skin is so delicate and due to continued increase in average solar radiation, skin cancer has been reported in various countries.
 This has claimed many lives of innocent people who have fallen victims of this catastrophe.
-The world health organization has that show the loss of about 150000 lives yearly as a result of global warming and rain.
+The world health organization has issued rough estimates that show the loss of about 150000 lives yearly as a result of global warming and rain.

 The scientist predicts that climate changes are due to cause long-term climatic conditions that will lead to rise in water temperatures in the ecosystem.
 They further caution the world to take this matter seriously as it threatens the life of human beings and also other animals (Patz, Lendrum, Holloway & Foley 2005).

 Other diseases such as asthma, allergies and heart ailments have been linked to climate change.
 When temperature increases, it leads to destruction of ozone layer which protect us from direct exposure to suns UV rays.
-When ozone combines with dust and chemical gas emitted by industries, it brings a pollutant compound called fog.
+When ozone combines with dust and by industries, it brings a pollutant compound called fog.

 This contributes to destruction of lung tissues and consequently causes lung diseases such as asthma (McMichael, Woodruff & Hales 2006).
 This is evident in the current world where cases of people suffering from asthma have gone up.
 It also causes respiratory problems; individuals suffering from respiratory problems are likely to strain on cooling their bodies through cardiovascular system.